Monster-hello/Lemon_Analyze_Summarize/README.md

 This folder contains all visual images of results

 # Toolbox
-This folder contains the essential toolbox : fooof_matlab-main (it contains the example files, too).
+This folder contains the essential toolbox : fooof_matlab-main (it contains the example files, too) and foof-main(original Python toolbox)

 # Missing appendix
 This Excel file recods the missing scales of each participants (notes by their number).